riquelmebandeira/riquelmebandeira/README.md

 ## About me

 Hey there!
-My name is **Riquelme** and i'm a full stack developer based in Brazil :smile: <br/>
+My name is **Riquelme** and i'm a full stack developer. :smile: <br/>
-I'm passionate about the creative potential of things and exploring it with other people!

 A few things about me:
 - I studied Web Development at [Trybe](https://www.betrybe.com/);
-- I'm currently learning **Vue.js**!
-- Fun fact: Drawing charges my energies more than coffee :laughing:
+- I'm passionate about the creative potential of things
+- Brazilian 🇧🇷

 <br/>